Employee Gifts and Staff Engagement – The statistics to back up corporate gifting

 If you’ve read our article about successful internal marketing, you’ll know that consistent messaging is vital.
 So vital, in fact, that 98% of employees have greater confidence in their employers when external and internal marketing are in sync.

-The PPAI’s study into the role of promotional products in the US workforce reported that companies with engaged employees out perform those without.
+The PPAI’s study into promotional products’ role in the US workforce reported that companies with engaged employees out perform those without.
 The margin is 200%, saving $550 billion in lost productivity.
-Employee engagement can stem from staff knowing they are appreciated.
+Knowing they’re appreciated Employee engagement from staff knowing they are appreciated.

 There’s no need to be stuck for ideas.
 Below are some of the best employee gifts for staff engagement.
-All are able to be branded and personalized using the various decoration methods available.
-Contacts us for more ‘out-of-the-box’ ideas.
+We can decorate them all with your brand, and even personalise them using the various methods available.